CiscoDevNet/terraform-provider-aci/docs/data-sources/l3out_management_network_oob_contract.md

 * `parent_dn` - (string) The distinquised name (DN) of the parent object, possible resources:
   - `aci_l3out_management_network_instance_profile` (class: mgmtInstP)
-* `contract_name` - (string) An out-of-band management endpoint group contract consists of switches (leaves/spines) and APICs that are part of the associated out-of-band management zone.
+* `out_of_band_contract_name` - (string) An out-of-band management endpoint group contract consists of switches (leaves/spines) and APICs that are part of the associated out-of-band management zone.
 Each node in the group is assigned an IP address that is dynamically allocated from the address pool associated with the corresponding out-of-band management zone.

 ### Read-Only